-The following information applies to Undergraduate students only.
+The following information applies to Undergraduate students only for the 2016-17 academic year.
 Graduate students should contact Graduate & Professional Education.

 Prior to requesting a transfer/change of major...